hiveot/hiveot.github.io/index.md

 As if these aren't enough risks, a lot of so-called smart devices today use UPnP or some tunneling solution to tell the Internet router to expose them to the Internet[6] so it seems common practice to do so.
 Various manuals explain how to turn on UPnP to control devices remotely [7].

-The fact is that the moment you allow Internet access to a 'Thing', the convenience (for the manufacturer) factor wins and you have lost control of the situation.
+The fact is that the moment you allow Internet access to a 'Thing', the convenience factor wins and you have lost control of the situation.
 Warnings that the situation is dire make the news regularly but there is little heed paid to these warnings.
-Many manufacturers, including the WoT working group still see nothing wrong with running servers on IoT devices.
+Many manufacturers, including (apparently) the WoT working group still see nothing wrong with running servers on IoT devices or do not actively work to discourage this as a viable option.

 WoT security goal is that quote: ["devices should not be used in any form of attack"](https://www.w3.org/TR/wot-security/#wot-threat-model).
 However the architecture itself stays silent on how to achieve this.
 WoST argues that the WoT  should provide clear guidance in its architecture on securing Things so they can not be used in any form of attack, and bear responsibility for security vulnerabilities of said architecture.
 The challenge will be to appease its many masters when adding constraints to the architecture to elimitate security risks.

 ## The Security First Approach In WOST

 WoST's paradigm is: 'Things Are Not Servers'.
+Securing servers is too difficult to expect all Thing manufacturers to do so dilligently.
 WoST requires that after provisioning a Thing MUST NOT act as a server, unless its purpose is to be a server.
+Note that this leaves the door open to run an insecure server just to provision the Thing.

 WoST compliant 'Things' MUST adhere to simple but strict rules:
 <code>
-1. WoST Things MUST connect to their provisioned WoST Gateway.
-The STG will not connect to Things.
+1. WoST Things MUST connect to their provisioned WoST Hub.
+The Hub will not connect to WoST Things.

 2. WoST Things MUST NOT operate a server for the purpose of WoT after they are provisioned.
 It MUST NOT listen on any ports until it is unprovisioned by a factory reset.